alangunning/doc-ai-analysis-starter/docs/content/guides/scripts-and-prompts.md

 ```bash
 python scripts/build_vector_store.py data --workers 4
 ```
 Override the embedding model with `EMBED_MODEL` and use `--workers` to set the number of concurrent threads.
+Set `EMBED_DIMENSIONS` to the size expected by the model or the script will exit with a `RuntimeError`.

 ```mermaid
 sequenceDiagram